 The shape and size of the nose should complement other facial features such as the forehead, eyes, cheeks, lips, and chin.

 See the nose surgery before and after page for more examples of ethnic rhinoplasty.

 Ethnic Nose Surgery Procedure

-Surgically speaking, ethnic rhinoplasty works in the same way as the “regular” nose job.
-Your nose surgeon uses the same anesthesia and places the incisions the same way as in traditional rhinoplasty.
+Surgically speaking, ethnic rhinoplasty works in the same way as the “Traditional” Rhinoplasty.
+Your nose surgeon uses the same anaesthesia and places the incisions the same way as in traditional rhinoplasty.
 The placement of incisions is either inside the nostrils or on the bridge between the nostrils.
 There is no big difference here; it all comes down to the specific technique the specialist surgeon chooses upon examining the structure of your nose.

-The Ethnic Rhinoplasty itself tends to take slightly longer than traditional Rhinoplasty, but the results are equally striking.
-In most cases, the ethnic rhinoplasty involves a narrowing of the nostrils or extension of the nasal tip, which calls for the use of some type of graft to “enlarge the nose”.
+The Ethnic Rhinoplasty itself tends to take slightly longer than traditional Rhinoplasty.
+In most cases, Ethnic Rhinoplasty involves a narrowing of the nostrils or extension of the nasal tip, which calls for the use of some type of graft to “enlarge the nose”.
 The graft will be of cartilage taken from inside the patient’s nose, from the ear, a rib, a donor rib, or an artificial substance.